Let’s talk about SIAM From the frontline.

 America.
 You have to love it, certainly Martin Goble, AKA @ITILPunk, and I do – especially at conferences such as FUSION 16, because of the ease of networking, the honesty of the other attendees, and the chance to meet with other Thought Leaders.
 We were in Vegas to talk about service integration and management (SIAM), and if truth be told Vegas probably wasn’t ready for us.
 SIAM is only just gaining traction in the USA, and the stories we had to tell were about what happens once you embark on the SIAM journey.
 For those who haven’t yet started out, David Clifford delivered an excellent session on SIAM 101, which he’ll hopefully document somewhere.

 For those who’ve stepped forward, there are some key messages.
-Above all else don’t think you can cut and paste SIAM to replace IT service management (ITSM) or ITIL.
+Above all else, don’t think you can cut and paste SIAM to replace IT service management (ITSM) or ITIL.
 But to do SIAM well there are three lessons we have learned so you don’t have to.
+It’s our view of SIAM from the frontline.

 - It’s a sourcing strategy – an alternative to prime vendor or best of breed.
 That means you have to rethink how you structure and write contracts.